This Fig Glazed Pork Tenderloin recipe is easy to make with a little preparation.

-If you love glazed roast pork tenderloin for dinner, but think they’re too much fuss for a weeknight dinner, you have to try this one from Holly Clegg.
-The combination of sweet figs, fiery chili powder, soy sauce and tart vinegar makes an intoxicating marinade.
+If you love glazed roast Pork Tenderloin for dinner, but think they’re too much fuss for a weeknight dinner, you have to try this recipe from my friend, Holly Clegg's KITCHEN 101 cookbook.

 You can either marinate it for an hour when you come home from work.
 Or prepare the pork tenderloin the night before or first thing in the morning.

 This glazed pork tenderloin recipe only takes 40 minutes to cook in the oven or grill, giving you time to prepare side dishes and a dinner salad.

 Turn Fig Glazed Pork Tenderloin into a meal plan for leftovers

 Let me help make meal planning a little easier for you with a menu idea that turns leftovers from this Fig Glazed Pork Tenderloin recipe into a fresh fun new meal!

 Cook your glazed pork tenderloin recipe in the oven or grill — either way this dish is a hit.